F1: Vettel dedicates maiden Hungarian GP win to Jules Bianchi

-Ferrari driver pays tribute to Frenchman, who passed away on July 17, after his horror crash at Japanese GP in October '14
+Ferrari's German driver pays tribute to Frenchman, who passed away on July 17, after his horror crash at Japanese Grand Prix in October '14

 Budapest: Sebastian Vettel kept his cool at the head of the field, on a day when pre-race favourites Mercedes lost theirs, to snatch a shock victory for Ferrari in a chaotic Hungarian Grand Prix.

 Ferrari's Sebastian Vettel celebrates with the winner's trophy after winning the Hungarian GP at Budapest’s Hungaroring Circuit yesterday.
 Pic/Getty Images

 Vettel crossed the line 15.7 seconds up the road from Daniil Kvyat, who raced to the first podium of his career and Red Bull's first of the season, ahead of teammate Daniel Ricciardo who finished third.

 Dominant Mercedes had an uncharacteristically off-colour afternoon.
 Lewis Hamilton could manage only sixth while a late-race puncture dropped Nico Rosberg out of podium contention to eighth, making it the first time since the 2013 Brazilian Grand Prix that neither Mercedes driver has finished among the top-three.